Stop the irreversible loss of ancient woods in South Wales

 To make sure that happens, we need powerful advocates in parliament that support our calls and raise their voice for woods, trees and people.

-Help us crown a 2020 Tree of the Year for England, Scotland and Wales by voting for your favourite now!
+Voting opened to crown a 2020 Tree of the Year for England, Scotland and Wales.

-Whittled down from hundreds of nominations sent in during lockdown, we've shortlisted ten trees in England, six in Scotland and six in Wales.
-They all have special stories and features and are now up for the public vote.
+We shortlisted ten trees in England, six in Scotland and six in Wales for the public vote.
 As well as putting the nation’s best trees on the map, the awards - supported by players of People’s Postcode Lottery - offer a £1,000 care award for each winning tree.

 The England Tree Strategy is the plan that will determine what Government does to protect, plant and restore woods and trees for years to come.

-The Government consultation is open until 11 September.
-This is our chance to press for more trees throughout our landscapes, towns and cities, and for better care of the precious trees we already have.
+You joined us in pressing for more trees in our landscapes, towns and cities, and for better care of the precious trees we already have.
+The Government consultation closed on 11 September.

 Chris Packham's request for a judicial review into HS2 has been rejected by the Court of Appeal.
 The judges said they gave their decision only 'light scrutiny, as it was a government decision'.